-Either select an existing mapping from the list in the MAPPINGS column or click + ADD to create a new mapping (enter a name in the textbox labelled Name in this case).
+Either select an existing mapping from the list in the MAPPINGS column or click + Add in the top menu to create a new mapping.

-* Text, the text returned by the address API is stored in the field.
+Text - the text value returned by the API is stored in the field.

 If you map to a Choice or Lookup field without additional configuration, an empty value will be saved to the mapped field if a match is not found amongst the Choice or Lookup values.